Oh How We Danced

-Oh How We Danced is the debut studio album by the British musician Jim Capaldi.
+Oh How We Danced is the debut solo studio album by the British musician Jim Capaldi.

 The album was recorded while Traffic was on hiatus due to Steve Winwood's struggles with peritonitis and was released by Island Records in 1972.
 Like his contemporary albums with Traffic, it was unsuccessful in his native United Kingdom but did better in the United States, reaching number 82 in the Billboard 200 chart and producing the hit single "Eve", which reached number 91 in the Billboard Hot 100.
+"Eve" failed in the UK on its initial release as a single in 1972, but when reactivated two years later reached the 'breakers' list just outside the Top 50.

-The track "Open Your Heart" is a surplus recording from Traffic's then most recent album, The Low Spark of High Heeled Boys.
+The track "Open Your Heart" is a surplus recording from Traffic's then-most recent album, The Low Spark of High Heeled Boys.
 All of the remaining tracks, save "How Much Can a Man Really Take?", were recorded at Muscle Shoals Sound Studios with the Muscle Shoals Rhythm Section.

 Reception

 Critical reception for Oh How We Danced was resoundingly positive.
 Rolling Stone applauded Capaldi's clever yet earnest lyrics and the strong collection of guest musicians, concluding that the album has "not a whiff of mediocrity to be heard."
 Allmusic's retrospective review complimented the strong set of songs and "its mellow vibe, generated by the genial familiarity of the players".
 They also made note of "Capaldi's sweet, unassuming voice", an echo of Rolling Stones reference to his "sweet smooth easy voice."
 In a review for the 2012 reissue of the album, Terry Stauntman of the British magazine Classic Rock described the album as very close to Traffic latest works, with the difference that "the more soulful side of the band is given a sharper focus".